microsoft/Dynamics-365-FastTrack-FSCM-Telemetry-Samples/DeveloperSamples/TelemetrySamplesV2/README.md

 NOTE:
 When you use "addRuntimeProperty" and use the same Key as a base property or a runtime property it will overwrite and update the values

-### Post populate properties

-the method "postPopulateProperties" is beeing called when you do "processEvent" / "processMetric" / "processTrace".
-You can enrich data at the point if required.

-### Conditional event logging

-With the overload of the method "shouldLogEvent" you can decide yourself, based on condition if you want to log data or not, this could be a local variable you declared and want to use it to determine to log or not, or it could be something completely for your needs.